You are tuned to the most listened-to radio talk show in America, the most eagerly anticipated appointment radio program in America.

 You've got insurance, but you may not get treated.

-Because they've been out there sponsoring it and promoting it, and people who uh have signed up going to healthcare.gov, believing everything they've been told about it there are, they're still those people.
+And people who have signed up gone to healthcare.gov, believing everything they've been told about it.

 And despite following every rule and being loyal supporters of Obama, the Democrat Party, they find out they've got health insurance, but it doesn't cover what they need.